This article looks at the Coast Guard RESCUE 21 system, its costs, and its capabilities. Several sites in Michigan are found and described.

 tolerate any deflection from their aligned heading.

 As it happens, there are probably more Rescue 21 sites in my home state, Michigan, than in any other.
 I believe there are 30 installations.
-I hope to visit in-person more of these sites and document their antenna arrangements, as I have for the five sites already shown above.
+I hope to visit in-person more of these sites and document their antenna arrangements, as I have for the six sites already shown above.

 My search to discover the location of the other 25 sites was going to be a big task.
 I received some quite unexpected assistance from another private individual who had similarly been collecting data about RESCUE 21.
 He shared with me some of his information.
 As a result of his collaboration, the exact location RESCUE 21 sites on Lakes Superior, Michigan, Huron, and most of Erie are now identififed.
 These can be located precisely and their approximate range to their radio horizon seen using Google Earth.
 If you have interest in this information, contact me via email.